Tuyki/starter-hugo-academic/content/lectures/LMU_NNbasics/index.md

 ---
 title: Math Primer and Neural Network Basics, LMU 2019-
-# summary: Including fundamental topics such as MLE, optimization and a brief history of NN.
+summary: Fundamental topics such as MLE, optimization and a brief history of NN.
 # tags:
 # - Deep Learning
 date: "2021-11-11T00:00:00Z"